drewherron/dotfiles/README.md

 # dotfiles
-Random Linux configuration files - managed with GNU Stow
+Just my random Linux configuration files.

-Remember to clone this into your home directory.
+Managing these with GNU Stow.

-Where it makes a difference (it probably won't) I'm on Ubuntu now.
+I'm usually either on Ubuntu or OpenSUSE, but that probably won't make any difference here.